Aviation Explorer Squadron 8

 Explorers work toward soloing

-Soloing is a significant milestone in flight training when the instructor leaves the plane for the student to go on a short flight including taking-off and landing by themselves.
-This occurs after all the requirements are met and the flight instructor as well as the student feel ready to solo, even though the student may not know before the event.
-Pictures along the walls of the classroom celebrate explorers that have soloed; when you visit, ask about the fabric in the frames.
+Soloing is a significant milestone in flight training.
+The instructor leaves the plane and the student goes on a short flight including taking-off and landing by themselves.
+This occurs after all the FAA requirements are met, the flight instructor is confident in the student's skills, and the student feels ready to solo.
+The student may not know they will solo until the instructor tells them "Today is the day!"
+Pictures along the walls of the classroom celebrate Explorers who have soloed.
+When you visit, ask about the fabric in the frames.

-We are fortunate to have the skill and dedication of three flight instructors with hours of flying experience varying in background including corporate, military, commercial, and private aviation.
-They ensure that the training and wisdom imparted to your youngster(s) is uniform, accurate, and complete.
+We are fortunate to have the skill and dedication of multiple flight instructors with hours of flying experience varying in background including corporate, military, commercial, and private aviation.
+They ensure that the training and wisdom imparted to your youth is uniform, accurate, and complete.
 All of these accomplished professionals are highly respected both in the Post and in the larger aviation community.

 Congratulations Private Pilot!

-Once a student pilot passes their check-ride they are officially a certified private pilot allowing the explorer to exercise privileges of such.
-Such a worthwhile achievement is celebrated by both the hardworking new pilot and their gratified instructor as such an amazing accomplishment should be.
-During a following meeting, a pin with a full set of golden wings will be awarded to the new pilot to commemorate the occasion.
+Once a student pilot passes their check-ride they are officially a certified private pilot allowing the Explorer to exercise those privileges.
+Such a worthwhile achievement is celebrated by both the hardworking new pilot and their gratified instructor.
+During a following meeting, a pin with a full set of golden wings will be presented to the new pilot commemorating the occasion.